-A sequence of ill-timed injuries meant it was two years until Taylor returned to the dark blue of Scotland, when he finally had the chance to showcase the talent that has instilled him as favourite at Premiership-winning Saracens.
+A sequence of ill-timed injuries meant it was two years until Taylor returned to the dark blue of Scotland, when he finally had the chance to showcase the talent that has instilled him as favourite at the multiple English Premiership and European Cup title-winning Saracens.

 The versatile 'Super Dunc' started the 2016 RBS 6 Nations campaign as a wing replacement against England but capitalised on a injury in midfield to start the remaining four games at centre, registering sensational long-range scores against Wales and Italy and finishing the campaign as one of the national team's top performers.